“Boredom: the desire for desires.” – Leo Tolstoy

 Do you identify with any of these statements?
 I sure did.

-It wasn’t long before I realized that my avoidance of predictability and boredom was actually a symptom of unresolved psychological issues that I was running away from.
-It was a coping mechanism that I used to protect myself from facing the reality of my life and dealing with the damaged and shadowy aspects of my persona.
-I’m certain that many of you can admit to doing this at some point in your life.
+It wasn’t long before I realized that my avoidance of predictability and boredom was actually a symptom of unresolved issues that I was running away from.
+It was a coping mechanism that I used to protect myself from facing the reality of my life.
+I’m certain that a lot of people can admit to doing this at some point in their life.

 It doesn’t help that we live in a culture that makes life seem like one big popularity contest, where the most successful people are the ones who have a lot going on.
 Our celebrity fascination gives us the illusion that happiness is a result of being busy and constantly on the move.
-We fill our Facebook and Instagram pages with images and status updates that make our life seem just as eventful.
-Besides social media, we have plenty of other avenues, such as chat programs and apps, to share our life happenings.
+We fill our social media pages with images and updates that make our life more eventful than they actually are

 This trend is reflected in the younger generations of today.
 According to a survey published, two thirds of millennials are bored with their life, twenty-seven percent are bored with TV, and one in six is fed up with social media.
-This is an epidemic that shows the extent to which their interest in living has dwindled and how desensitized the youngsters of today have become to all the wonder and beauty.
+This is an epidemic that shows the extent to which their interest in living has dwindled and how desensitized the youngsters of today have become to the wonder and beauty in the world.

 Allowing ourselves to continue living in a state of apathy is the equivalent of giving ourselves a death sentence, albeit a slow one, where our spirit gradually deteriorates.
-It’s no wonder that people feel the need to get quick-fixes, using sugar, alcohol, cigarettes and antidepressants.
-They’re going against their nature, which is to experience life from place of aliveness, vitality and connection with their life force.
+It’s no wonder that people crave for quick-fixes, using sugar, alcohol, cigarettes and antidepressants.
+They’re going against their nature, which is to experience life from place of aliveness, connected with their life force.

 I’m sure that you can recall feeling a zest for life when you were a kid.
-Despite having short attention spans, young children make it a priority to find ways to be entertained through play and by channeling their natural enthusiasm.
-I believe that it’s possible for us to experience the same verve for life if we can let go of our worries, gain deeper self-awareness and adopt a positive approach towards life.
+Despite having short attention spans, young children make it a priority to find ways to be entertained through play with enthusiasm.
+I believe that it’s possible for us to experience the same verve for life if we can let go of our worries and adopt a positive approach towards life.

 I’m certainly not suggesting that we go back to being kids and teens.
-Neither am I saying that crazy and extraordinary events should be occurring every day of our lives.
 All I’m saying is that we have the ability to make every single day as significant and joyful as we would like it to be.
 We can experience excitement in the ordinariness of life.
-We can vibrate with a buzz for life even in a peaceful, calm and centered state.
+We can vibrate with a buzz for life from a peaceful, calm and centered state.

 No matter how restricted you feel due to financial limitations and other demands, you can always make time to attend to the needs of your spirit as part of your self-care regime.
-You also have to genuinely believe that you deserve to have an exciting life and apply yourself towards creating that lifestyle.
+You have to genuinely believe that you deserve to have an exciting life and apply yourself towards creating that.

 A wonderful example of someone who radiated a natural enthusiasm is Walt Disney.
 Throughout his life, Walt was passionate about whatever he was working on, whether it was building a family, an animation studio or theme park.
 His enthusiasm was contagious enough to influence everyone around him.